libjohn/blogdown-libjohn/content/publication/rewriting-history.md

 # Abstract and optional shortened version.
 abstract = "Whenever a person starts with 'I cannot remember' you know you got problems.
-I cannot remember when we we past version two and now we have this profound separation of structure, content, and style." abstract_short = "Truth is strang,  fiction is stranger."
+I cannot remember when we we past version two and now we have this profound separation of structure, content, and style." abstract_short = "Truth is strange,  fiction is stranger."

 # Does this page contain LaTeX math? (true/false)
 math = false